susan123-dot/testin/README.md

         - Skepticism
             A healthy dose of skepticism is essential in testing.
 Testers should approach the software with a questioning mindset, challenging assumptions and verifying expectations.
 Being skeptical helps testers avoid confirmation bias and thoroughly evaluate the software, increasing the chances of detecting defects that may otherwise be overlooked.
         - Problem Solving under Pressure
+            Testing can be challenging, especially when faced with tight deadlines, complex scenarios, or critical issues.
+Testers must handle pressure and solve problems effectively.
+The ability to think clearly, remain composed, and make sound decisions even in high-pressure situations is crucial for maintaining quality throughout the testing process.
         - Collaboration and Communication
         - Learning and Adaptibility